tiagosgalvao/wallet-server/README.md

 * compiles Java classes to the /target directory
 * copies all resources to the /target directory
 * starts an embedded Apache Tomcat server

-* Important: to run the integration tests for now is necessary to start the compose in order to have kafka running, the kafka test-containers dependency was added to the project but would be necessary to mock all the returns to make it effectively working, instead for now it is in the project just to show as example as it could be used.

 ## Folder structure + important files